Yongcong-Zhang/DFR/README.md

 # Depth-from-Rotation
 The code is the implementation of the paper 'DFR: DEPTH FROM ROTATION BY UNCALIBRATED IMAGE RECTIFICATION WITH LATITUDINAL MOTION ASSUMPTION'
-If you have any further question regarding to the paper, you may contact me at 'yongcongzhang@hnu.edu.cn'
+If you have any further question regarding to the paper, you may contact me at 'yongcongzhang0326@gmail.com'
 # Usage
 1, To run the demo, execute run_test.m.